Wisconsin, Minnesota primaries to gauge strength of opposition to Trump

 Wisconsin Republicans will choose between Kevin Nicholson and Leah Vukmir to take on incumbent Democratic Senator Tammy Baldwin in November.

-While Trump has endorsed neither candidate, Nicholson was originally backed by former Trump political adviser Steve Bannon and conservative Senator Ted Cruz.
+While Trump has endorsed neither candidate, Nicholson was originally backed by former Trump political adviser Steve Bannon and conservative Senator Ted Cruz of Texas.

 Vukmir has support from party establishment figures such as Walker and Ryan.
 Congressional analysts say Baldwin remains favored to keep her seat in November.